 Imaging-based data can be interpreted as a point pattern either via the transcript locations or via cell centroids.
 Alternatively, the segmented cellular outlines can be interpreted as an irregular lattice.
 High throughput (HTS)-based approaches are most often recorded on a regular lattice.
 If resolution is high enough, segmentation into cells can be done.
 This enables either point pattern or lattice data analysis (Baddeley, Rubak, and Turner 2015; Pebesma and Bivand 2023; Rao et al. 2021).
+Depending on the data representation and the feature of interest, different approaches of data analysis are available.
+Shown are exemplary questions divided by feature of interest, type of analysis and their corresponding methods.
 Data: (left: Shi et al. 2023; right: 10x Genomics 2019).
 Clustering using Banksy

-This vignette provides an overview of exploratory data analysis techniques tailored to the data modalities arising from the two primary spatial transcriptomic technologies: image-based methods (e.g., MERFISH, CosMx, Xenium) and spot-based approaches (e.g., Visium).
+This website provides an overview of exploratory data analysis techniques tailored to the data modalities arising from the two primary spatial omic methods: image-based methods (e.g., MERFISH, CosMx, Xenium, 4i, IMC) and HTS-based approaches (e.g., Visium, Slide-seq).
+It accompanies the corresponding publication (Emons et al. 2024) ( available from arXiv).

-In contrast, spot-based methods, not yet achieving subcellular resolution, produce data represented as a regularly spaced grid corresponding to the sampling locations (spots).
+In contrast, HTS-based methods, produce data represented as a regularly spaced grid corresponding to the sampling locations (spots).
 Each location has the same area and consists of a collection of different measurements.

 ©2024 The pasta